Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Recover the carburetor number plate.

-Remove screws securing bowl cover
+Remove screws securing float chamber cover

-Remove screws securing bowl cover
+Remove screws securing float chamber cover

-Remove screws securing bowl cover
+Remove screws securing float chamber cover

 Op 12

-Remove bowl cover + float
+Remove float chamber cover + float

-Remove bowl cover + float
+Remove float chamber cover + float

 Op 13